DJ26Mare/X_Firm_Analysis/README.md

 Documentation: Keep clear notes of each query's objective, approach, and results.
 11. Project Publishing and Documentation
 Documentation: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
-Project Publishing: Publish the completed project on GitHub or any other version control platform, including:
-The README.md file (this document).
-Jupyter Notebooks (if applicable).
-SQL query scripts.
-Data files (if possible) or steps to access them.
 Requirements
 Python 3.8+
-SQL Databases: MySQL, PostgreSQL
+SQL Databases: PostgreSQL
 Python Libraries:
-pandas, numpy, sqlalchemy, mysql-connector-python, psycopg2 Kaggle API Key (for data downloading)
+pandas, numpy, sqlalchemy, postgresql-connector-python, psycopg2 Kaggle API Key (for data downloading)
 Getting Started
 Clone the repository: